healthycatsuk.com

 7. Price in the UK

-Adoption is also possible, though rarer.
-If a Bengal ends up in a rescue, adoption fees usually fall between £100 and £250.
-These cats often need loving, patient homes and can be deeply rewarding companions.
+Adoption is another option, though less common.
+If you find a Bengal in a rescue, the cost is much lower, usually between £100 and £250.
+These cats can be incredibly loving and rewarding with the right home.

 Why the Bengal Is Perfect for UK Homes